filipeloyola/laboratory-tests-preprocessing/README.md

 - GROUP_1 - patients with exams from the emergency room and hospitalization (NO_SEVERE);

-- GROUP_2 - patients with exams from the emergency room and ICU (SEVERE).
+- GROUP_2 - patients with exams from the emergency room and ICU (SEVERE);

 - GROUP_3 - patients with exams from the emergency room, hospitalization and ICU (SEVERE).